 Another negative is that I couldn’t complete the form on the China Southern Airlines website to get onto the online check-in.
 This wasn’t that much of a problem as flying long haul usually means queuing up at the check-in desk, doesn’t it.
 There was quite a long queue in Seoul but that was my fault for getting there late and the bag drop queue was long too.

 However, if I could have worked out China Southern Airlines check-in online system I could have said I was a vegetarian!

-As you can see below, they are not the cheapest when searching London to Melbourne using Kiwi (I much prefer Kiwi over Skyscanner!) because the lowest are 2-4 low cost short-haul airlines totalling 40 hours, but they are the cheapest taking just 25 hours which is not bad!
+As you can see below, they are not the cheapest when searching London to Melbourne using Kiwi (I much prefer Kiwi over Skyscanner!) because the lowest is 2-4 low-cost short-haul airlines totalling 40 hours, but they are the cheapest taking just 25 hours which is not bad!

 I hope this helps you make a decision as to whether to travel with Southern China Airlines or not and especially working out is China Southern airlines safe?
 I say yes!